 Rowing Australia has entered into an agreement with the Australian Paralympic Committee (APC) to establish and develop a Paralympic Preparation Program (PPP).
-Rowing Australia’s PPP is managed through the Adaptive Rowing High Performance Plan with the establishment of structured programs and selection requirements to optimise Australia’s opportunity to win medals at the Paralympic Games.
+Rowing Australia’s PPP is managed through the Para-Rowing High Performance Plan with the establishment of structured programs and selection requirements to optimise Australia’s opportunity to win medals at the Paralympic Games.

 Trunk and Arms (TA)

 Trunk and Arms para-rowers are athlete who have trunk movement but are unable to use the sliding seat because of significantly weakened or restricted function of the lower limbs.
 TA rowers can use stabilising pontoons to row if they prefer.
 A backrest on the fixed seat is optional.

 Leg, Trunk and Arms para-rowers include athletes with impairments who are able to use the sliding seat as well as their trunk and arms.
 Athletes with vision impairments, or with an intellectual impairment will usually be classified as LTA rowers.
 Many athletes with an amputation will also row in this classification.